Nuremberg U-Bahn: U2

 In 1984, a new section on the line U2 named Plärrer–Schweinau began operation.
 At first the trains ran by day as line U21 (not to be confused with the later U21) by way of Weißer Turm and Lorenzkirche to Aufseßplatz or Langwasser Süd.
 Since 1988, the line has run as U2 by way of Opernhaus to Hauptbahnhof (Nuremberg Main Railway Station).
 After further extensions in 1990, 1993 and 1996, U2 reached its current terminus at the airport in 1999.

 In September 2009 the first driverless trains ran in passenger service on line U2.
 Four out of the eight trains in service on the line moved to automatic control, with the aim of full automation by January 2010.
-As of 2018 automation of lines 2 and 3 is complete but it is not planned to automate line 1.
+A goal which was met on January 2 of 2010.